Web Portals: A Comprehensive Guide

 2. HR Portals

-HR portals are focused on human resources management, providing tools for employee onboarding, training, benefits management, and internal job postings.
+HR portal solutions are focused on human resources management, providing tools for employee onboarding, training, benefits management, and internal job postings.
 They can include features like personal employee profiles, self-service options for leave applications, and access to HR policies.

 For instance, on such a platform like Workday, an employee could log in to update their personal details, enroll in a training program, apply for time off, or access the latest company policies, all in a few clicks.